dnoc/DrivingHistory/README.md

 This is my initial thoughts for what I want to do.
 - [x] Spock Tests for each class with logic
 - [x] DrivingHistory class with main[] to read filename from console and print results
-- [x] TripDataService to build Driver and Trip objects from input file
+- [x] TripFileService to build Driver and Trip objects from input file
 - [x] Driver object
 - [x] Trip object
 - [x] Calculating distance and speed